mapcrafter/mapcrafter/README.md

 mapcrafter runs on linux (maybe also Mac OS or W****** with cygwin) and needs libpng, libpthread, libboost-iostreams,libboost-system, libboost-filesystem, and libboost-program-options (and libboost-test if you want to use the tests).
-You can build it with g++ and cmake/make.
+You can build it with g++ and CMake/make.

 mapcrafter is not yet finished.
 At the moment a few blocks are not supported, but the basic rendering routines are implemented.
-The renderer works with the Anvil World Format and the new Minecraft 1.5 Texture Packs.
+The renderer works with the Anvil World Format and the new Minecraft 1.6 Resource Packs.

 Some features of the renderer are: